Virginia Tech® home

 To be MORE prepared, add supplies to last 7-10 days.
 How can you build your 7-10 day supply?
 Buy a few extra supplies each month until you have enough to last for at least 7 extra days.
 Buy foods that need no refrigeration and little or no cooking.
 TRY:

-• Water: at least one gallon/person/day
+• Water: at least one gallon/person/day.

-• Canned or dried fruits, vegetables and soups
+• Canned or dried fruits, vegetables, and soups.

-• Canned or dried meat and seafood
+• Canned or dried meat, seafood, or alternative proteins.

-• Beverages: instant coffee, canned juice
+• Beverages: instant coffee, canned juice.

-• Rice, pasta, cereal, cracker
+• Rice, pasta, cereal, crackers.

-• Powdered or canned milk
+• Powdered or canned milk.

-• Baby food and formula if needed
+• Baby food and formula, if needed.

-• Comfort foods; snacks and sweets
+• Comfort foods, snacks, and sweets.

 Other Items Needed:

-• Personal care products (for example: feminine hygiene products, diapers)
+• Personal care products (for example: feminine hygiene products, diapers).

 Pet Needs:

-• Food, water, leashes, kitty litter, litter box, food/water bowls and medications, etc
+• Food, water, leashes, kitty litter, litter box, food/water bowls, and medications, etc.

 • Store supplies in a dry, cool place.
 Use supplies before they expire and replace what you use.